AaronPlave/common-mapping-client/docs/walkthrough/adding-map-layers/adding-layer-metadata.md

 ...
 ```

-Now reload and try to open the layer info for one of the data layers.
+Now reload the page and open the layer info modal for one of the data layers you've added.
+You should see the new metadata and image thumbnail we just configured for that layer.